boozallen/sdp-libraries/.github/pull_request_template.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

-- [ ] My change requires a change to the documentation.
+- [ ] I am submitting this pull request to the appropriate branch
+- [ ] I have labeled this pull request appropriately
 - [ ] I have updated the documentation accordingly.
 - [ ] All new and existing tests passed.
-- [ ] I have updated the Change Log appropriately.